SachaCardonna/SachaCardonna.github.io/_pages/more.md

 <details>
 <summary><strong>Volunteering</strong></summary>
+I have always believed in giving back to society, in return for the many opportunities and support it has offered me.
 For several years, I regularly organized activities and animations for children in the pediatric ward of the hospital in my hometown.
-I also gave free tutoring sessions to classmates or younger students who needed academic support, and I volunteered at the local community center (MJC).
+I also gave free tutoring sessions to classmates or younger students who needed academic support, and when I was younger I volunteered at the local community center (MJC) of my hometown.
+In addition, I have occasionally acted as a foster home for pets in need (I love animals).

-I have always believed in giving back to society, in return for the many opportunities and support it has offered me.

 </details>